malariagen/pipelines/docs/specs/snp-genotyping-vector.md

 * Authors: Alistair Miles, Jim Stalker

-This document specifies a pipeline for genotyping an individual sample at a set of given SNP alleles, assuming the sample has already been aligned against the appropriate reference sequence via the short read alignment protocol.
+This document specifies a pipeline for genotyping an individual sample at a set of predefined SNP alleles, assuming the sample has already been aligned against the appropriate reference sequence via the short read alignment protocol.

 ## Inputs